-YCWA's proposed Condition GS2 acknowledges that extremely intense storms, which periodically occur in the Middle Yuba River and Oregon Creek, can move large amounts of material into the diversion impoundments that cannot be controlled through the low level outlets.
+Upstream of the Project's diversion dams, there is a large amount of sediment dislodged during the hydraulic mining period that, if the Project were not in place, would enter the downstream reaches.
+YCWA's proposed Condition GS2 would facilitate the movement of a portion of this sediment.
+Condition GS2 would provide for the periodic transport of sediment past both Our House and Log Cabin diversion dams.
+Further, Condition GS2 acknowledges that extremely intense storms, which periodically occur in the Middle Yuba River and Oregon Creek, can move large amounts of material into the diversion impoundments that cannot be controlled and efficiently passed through the low level outlets.
 In these cases and others where a large amount of sediment needs to be removed from the impoundments, active sediment removal from the impoundments may be required.
-Condition GS2 implements a sediment removal plan for these circumstances.
-The plan describes how the sediment would be removed, transported and disposed, including protection and mitigation measures.
-The plan provides that, on a case-by-case basis and in consultation with agencies, some of the material may be placed in the channel downstream of the diversion dam.
+Condition GS2 would implement a sediment removal plan for these circumstances.
+The plan would describe how the sediment would be removed, transported and disposed, including protection and mitigation measures.
+The plan would provide that, on a case-by-case basis and in consultation with agencies, some of the material may be placed in the channel downstream of the diversion dam.